Lundalogik/LimeBootstrapAppStore/timer/README.md

 #  timer #

-Timer adds functionality to measure time with a timer.
-The app requires that the ActiveInspector has a field named "time" and that the VBA-sub "SaveTime" is added to the ActionPadTools Module.
+Timer adds functionality to measure time with a stop watch.
+The app requires that the ActiveInspector has a field named "time" and that the VBA-Module "Timer" is added.

 Timer will always load the time spent (in minutes) from the time field.
 When saving your time, timer will round up to the closest minute.